Electricity Bills - what you need to know and how we can help you lower them

 What charges make up your electricity bill?

-The four main components that make up your energy bill are:
+The five main components that make up your energy bill are:

 - Wholesale Electricity

-These components cover the cost of electricity generation, the poles and wires that deliver energy to your home, renewable schemes and projects, and retailer costs.
+These components cover the cost of electricity generation, the poles and wires that deliver energy to your home, renewable schemes and projects, and supporting UN carbon offset.
 The actual cost of wholesale energy is usually less than half of your total electricity bill, while the other charges help keep our country powered up.

-Now let’s look at these four components in more detail.
+Now let’s look at these components in more detail.

 Let’s break down your bill.